sashuu69/weather-station-cluster/README.md

 1. docs: PCB images (Top, Bottom and Drill).
 2. eagle-design: Eagle design of PCB.
 3. libraries: Contains the libraries to be added to Arduino IDE.
-4. nodemcu-code: Contains nodemcu code for collecting weather data, web application to show weather data and upload data to firebase.
+4. code/nodemcu-code: Contains nodemcu code for collecting weather data.
+5. code/debug-code: Contains code to debug sensors.

 ## Components Used